 Conclusion

-Types of particle board flooring vary based on their composition and use.
-From standard particle board for subfloors to moisture-resistant and laminated options for decorative flooring, choosing the right type depends on the location and durability needed.
-While particle board is an affordable alternative, proper sealing and finishing are crucial to extending its lifespan.
+Types of particle board flooring vary based on composition and grade.
+From standard particle board for subfloors to moisture-resistant and laminated options for more demanding or decorative applications, choosing the right type depends on the location and durability needed.
+Proper sealing and finishing are crucial to extending the material’s lifespan regardless of grade.